DevPacho/holberton-system_engineering-devops/0x14-mysql/README.md

-# Configuring MySQL on servers
+# Configuring MySQL on servers!